GaloisInc/simple-json-schema/README.md

     type IDENT = TYPE
     // Define a named type.
-    // A definition may be preceded by an option line doc-comments
+    // A definition may be preceded by some line doc-comments
     // (i.e., lines starting with `///`).
     // Definitions may be recursive, but only under a value constructor.
     // For example, `type X = [X] | boolean` is OK, but `type X = X | boolean`